How to prevent mosquito bites

 Sleep under an impregnated mosquito net

-An impregnated mosquito net is one that contains insecticide.
+An impregnated mosquito net is one that has been treated with insecticide.
 Sleeping under one is a very effective way to protect yourself from getting bitten at night.

 Ensure your accommodation is sufficiently protected